oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 * Table of Contents
 {:toc}

-## Download the Vue + Spring Boot Example Application
+## Create a Vue + Spring Boot Application

-Go ahead and download the example application from [the project GitHub repository](https://github.com/oktadeveloper/okta-kotlin-spring-boot-vue-example).
+Rather than creating an app from scratch, go ahead and download the example application from [this tutorial's GitHub repository](https://github.com/oktadeveloper/okta-kotlin-spring-boot-vue-example).

 ```bash
 git clone https://github.com/oktadeveloper/okta-kotlin-spring-boot-vue-example.git